parduino/Femora/docs/technical/materials/nd/index.rst

 nDMaterial Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This section documents the multi-dimensional material models available in MeshMaker. nDMaterial models are used for elements that require a multi-dimensional constitutive relationship, such as continuum elements, plate/shell elements, and some specialized beam formulations.
+This section documents the multi-dimensional material models available in FEMORA. nDMaterial models are used for elements that require a multi-dimensional constitutive relationship, such as continuum elements, plate/shell elements, and some specialized beam formulations.

 .. toctree::